Can You Make a Casserole with Raw Eggs Ahead of Time? A Complete Guide

 A perfectly baked casserole with a golden, crispy top and bubbling cheese—comfort food at its finest.

 When it’s time to bake your casserole, preheat your oven to the temperature specified in your recipe, usually between 350°F and 400°F. Baking from the refrigerator?
 Let the casserole sit at room temperature for 15–20 minutes to avoid uneven cooking.
-Cover the dish with foil for the first half of baking to retain moisture, then remove it to allow the top to brown and crisp up.
+Cover the dish tightly with plastic wrap or aluminum foil to protect it from air exposure, which can lead to the eggs drying out or encourage bacterial growth.

 Reheating Tips to Maintain Flavor and Texture